Reprinted and expanded upon with author’s permission from How to Blog Part 11: Copyright and Citations on Blog Your Passion.

 In general, if the images are yours, you do not have to feature a copyright credit on or near the image.
 Your general copyright policy should cover the image without extra effort.
-The title and alternative description should feature your name as the artist or copyright holder.
-If you would like to add a watermark or visible text to a photograph or graphic with a copyright statement, that is an option, created in a graphics program.
+The title, filename, and alternative description should feature your name as the artist or copyright holder, such as

 If you are the copyright holder of the image, simply add a citation credit in the alternative description of the image when uploading it to your site.
 You may also wish to add a caption with the citation and include a citation credit within the post content or at the bottom of the post similar to a footnote.

 If the image is not on your site, the copyright holder’s policy may allow linking to the image by leaving it stored on their site.